An interview with Stefan Berner: “The information model is a fundamental tool for managers in the digital change”

 foryouandyourcustomers: You speak of benefits.
 Does the model take some time to reveal its full effect or can a company benefit from it in the short term as well?
 In just one workshop we can clarify terms in an afternoon, and these terms flow directly into the business.
 One company used our advice and the information model to create its own data model and then generate a database from that, which is still working today with no maintenance and above all, no errors.

 Plus, the model generally triggers a domino effect and its full power is unleashed piece by piece.
 Clarifying terminology is usually the beginning.
-The knowledge and insights gained from the subsequent work on the model have for many of our clients been the basis for utilising synergies, developing modern business models, changing the way work is distributed and breaking up old organisational structures and recreating them.
+The knowledge and insights gained from the subsequent work on the model have for many of our customers been the basis for utilising synergies, developing modern business models, changing the way work is distributed and breaking up old organisational structures and recreating them.

-foryouandyourcustomers: Due to the ever increasing speed of development in the course of digitisation, a company should be able to act quickly to adapt or change offers and services.
+foryouandyourcustomers: Due to the ever increasing speed of development in the course of digitalisation, a company should be able to act quickly to adapt or change offers and services.
 Does this mean, then, that a new information model will be needed on a continuing basis?
 Quite the opposite.
 The information model and its structures are the most stable part of a company.
 Take, for example, a traditional taxi company and Uber.
 Uber uses 90 per cent of the same information that taxi companies have been using up to now.
 What is rapidly changing are the technologies, media and speed with which the information must be collected, processed and linked.

 With an information model, it’s easier and faster to take on the digital change because the model is media and technology-neutral.
 With this foundation, I as a company can invest a lot more time in developing new and stable channels rather than fixing mistakes in old ones before I can address new ones.
 This saves time and money.